 Maybe you’re superhuman, but the rest of us mere mortals can’t possibly make an entire, elaborate holiday dinner all on the big day and have everything as warm or cold as it should be, all at the same time, just as guests are ready to eat.
 And maintain our sanity.
 I mean, really.
 You’ve got to have a strategy.

-And for some help before those big days, Hesser and Stubbs gave us two recipes that can create a meal plus another meal with the leftovers, which is so necessary on busy weekdays.
-Get our Pan Roasted Chicken recipe and our Brussels Sprouts Salad with Anchovy Dressing recipe.
+For some help before those big days, Hesser and Stubbs gave us two recipes that can create a meal plus another meal with the leftovers, which is so necessary on busy weekdays.
+Get the Pan Roasted Chicken recipe and the Brussels Sprouts Salad with Anchovy Dressing recipe.

-To help you plan ahead for the coming fall and winter holiday meals, we did a little Q&A with the authors.
+And to help you plan ahead for winter holiday meals, we did a little Q&A with the authors.

 Chowhound: How can we apply your cookbook’s tips to our holiday cooking?